Excellent keyword research is one of the essential foundations of your SEO strategy.

 Alongside grouping similar keywords into logical categories based upon similarity, you'll also want to group based upon the keyword's intent.

 You'll see within the categorisation tab I've created a table for doing this.

 - Navigational: Users looking to navigate a particular site

 Informational terms are categorised based upon standard terms people use when looking for information, e.g. what, where, how, best, tips etc.

-Navigational terms categorise based upon them including common URL patterns, or from a list of brand names you can enter (overwriting 'Brand 1' etc. in the 'search for' column).
+Navigational terms are categorised based upon common URL patterns or from a list of brand names you can enter (overwriting 'Brand 1' etc., in the 'search for' column).

 You'll notice it doesn't categorise commercial terms.
-That's because without SERP analysis or a smarter algorithm for categorisation, we can't be sure the keyword is commercial.
+That's because, without SERP analysis or a more intelligent algorithm for categorisation, we can't be sure the keyword is commercial.

 We could say if the keyword doesn't include any of the ones we've mentioned, tag it as commercial.
 However, take the term 'Eiffel Tower'.

-This is an informational term, but you can't infer that just from looking at those two words without having a strong understanding of the entity (Google does this thanks to its Knowledge Graph).
+This is an informational term, but you can't infer that just from looking at those two words without understanding the entity (Google does this thanks to its Knowledge Graph).